BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 🖥️ CNC Integration and Torch Height Control (THC) 🔭

 The BestArc BTC500XP was integrated with a Langmuir Crossfire Pro table and a Langmuir THC box that accepts raw voltage for its reading.
-When connecting the voltage output at 1:1, the reading given by the THC was approximately 135V in the test, allowing the controller to function as intended.
+When connecting the voltage output at 1:1, the THC showed approximately 135V in our test, and it functioned as intended.

-• Ensure the voltage signal reaches the controller correctly.
+• Make sure the voltage signal reaches the controller cleanly and consistently.

-• Verify initial calibration: the reading must correspond to the actual arc distance.
+• Verify calibration so the reading matches actual arc distance.

-• If the cut shows taper (narrowing towards the top), it usually indicates the cut height is too high.
-Reducing height or adjusting arc voltage usually corrects this.
+• If you see taper (narrowing toward the top), the cut height is often too high.
+Lowering height or adjusting arc voltage usually helps.

 🧭 CNC Cutting Results